Korn Ferry Tour Finals

 The Korn Ferry Tour Finals is a series of four golf tournaments that conclude the season on the Korn Ferry Tour.
 The finals are contested in a playoff format, similar to the FedEx Cup playoffs on the PGA Tour, with players eliminated after each of the first three tournaments.
 At the end of the Finals, the top 20 players on the season-long points list earn PGA Tour membership for the following season ("Tour cards").

 From 2013 to 2022, the Finals were conducted in a very different format, as a separate entity from the tour's regular season.
 The top 75 players from the Korn Ferry Tour, along with players who failed to make the top 125 on the PGA Tour that same season, competed in a series of three or four tournaments.
 The top 25 players based on points earned in the Finals alone earned PGA Tour cards for the following season.
 The series was established as a replacement for the PGA Tour Qualifying Tournament in 2013.

 Tournaments

-Since 2023, the first year of the new format, the Finals have consisted of the following four tournaments:
+Beginning in 2025, the Finals have consisted of the following four tournaments: